 When & Where

 Its clients include IBM, BHP Billiton, Shell, KPMG, Microsoft, Fuji Xerox, NAB, Siemens, Axiata and Rio Tinto.
-Our work is focused on the Asia-Pacific region, but we also undertake projects in the United Kingdom, India and the United States.
-Anecdote has offices in Melbourne and Canberra and partners in Singapore, New Delhi, Mumbai, Monterrey and London.
+We are a global enterprise undertaking projects in the Asia, Americas, United Kingdom, India and Europe.
+Anecdote's headquarters in Melbourne.

 For practical business storytelling techniques, book reviews, events, and articles, subscribe now to Anecdotally — our monthly newsletter.